kkoomen/vim-doge/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Are you stuck using DoGe?
+about: Are you stuck using vim-doge?
 Ask us anything!
 title: ''
 labels: 'question'
 assignees: ''